 She co-authors, with Jenny Seaman, the LexisPSL note on the principles governing the construction of pension trust deeds and rules, and has spoken on a range of pensions topics, including appeals to the Pensions Ombudsman and the Financial Ombudsman, and ill-health retirement in the LGPS.

-Elizabeth has a growing practice in this area, which includes a regular court appearances for cases involving contractual matters, including breach of contract and misrepresentation, debt claims, and property and regulatory compensation claims.
+Elizabeth has a growing practice in the Commercial sector, which includes a regular court appearances for cases involving contractual matters, including breach of contract and misrepresentation, debt claims, and property and regulatory compensation claims.